LowellDennis/bt/README.md

 * To get the source use:
 ```
-    git clone .../bios-tool.git
+    git clone git@github.com:LowellDennis/bt.git
 ```
 * Make sure the directory where the clone is made is in your path
-* In order to run you will also need to have python installed (at least V2.7)
+* To run you will also need to have Python installed (at least V2.7, but 3+ is suggested)
     * You can get it [here](https://www.python.org/)

 ### What does it do? ###